Namami Gange Programme: Announced In June 2014

 - It Will cover 8 states, 47 towns & 12 rivers under the project.

-- Over 1,632-gram panchayats on the banks of Ganga to be made open defecation-free by 2022.
+- Over 1,632-gram panchayats on the banks of Ganga are to be made open defecation-free by 2022.

-- Under the aegis of National Mission for Clean Ganga (NMCG) & State Program Management Groups (SPMGs) States and Urban Local Bodies and Panchayati Raj institutions will be involved in this project.
+- Under the aegis of the National Mission for Clean Ganga (NMCG) & State Program Management Groups (SPMGs) States Urban Local Bodies and Panchayati Raj institutions will be involved in this project.

-- Expansion of coverage of sewerage infrastructure in 118 urban habitations on banks of Ganga.
+- Expansion of coverage of sewerage infrastructure in 118 urban habitations on banks of the Ganga.

 - The setting river-centric urban planning process to facilitate better citizen connections, through interventions at Ghats and Riverfronts.